mmgreiner/mmgreiner.github.io/_posts/22-08-29-static-templating.md

 toc: true
 ---

-## Static templating with handlebars and liquid
+## Static templating with handlebars, liquid, and others

 Templating is an older method to create static web pages.
 Typically, you write your html pages and fill in some parameters at page assembly time.
 Well-known templating languages are [Liquid], which is written in ruby and used by [Jekyll], and [Handlebars], which calls itself *minimal templating on steroids".

 For both there exist dotnet versions: [Handlebars.Net] and [DotLiquid].

 This post compares these two.
+In addition, it also takes a brief look at [Scriban] and [Fluid].

 ## The task
 You have several persons which have tasks to perform.
 We will test how F# types, particularely sequences, records and options, are handled.